 The San Andreas Fault Observatory at Depth (SAFOD) was a 3-kilometer deep hole drilled directly into the San Andreas Fault midway between San Francisco and Los Angeles, near Parkfield, CA. Located in an area that has ruptured six times since 1857, the hole provided the first opportunity to observe directly the conditions under which earthquakes occur, to collect rocks and fluids from the fault zone for laboratory study, and to continuously monitor the physical condition within an active earthquake nucleation zone.

 The cores were collected from 3 different regions.
 First, two successful coring runs were conducted within sidetrack 'Hole E' starting around 10306 feet or 3.14126 km in measured depth.
 Then within sidetrack 'Hole_G', 3 coring runs were made across each of two actively creeping faults at 10,480 ft M.D. and 10,830 ft MD.
 Each core was cut into approximately 3 foot sections.
-Follow the links at the left to see and download the high resolutions images of the cores.
 For sections that the core could easily be removed from the aluminum core barrel, the scanned images include both front and back views.
 Images of the core are available here.

 SAFOD physical samples are curated at the Gulf Coast Repository (GCR) at Texas A&M University, under the supervision of John Firth.